Rain Garden Rebate Program

 To qualify for a rebate, participants must:

-3) Fill out a Rain Garden Rebate application form, found in the Rain Garden Resource Package.
-EcoSuperior will provide a rain garden site visit to approve the project and answer any questions.
+2) Fill out a Rain Garden Rebate application form.
+EcoSuperior will provide a rain garden site visit to approve the project before installation and answer any questions.
 Our staff will also take "before" photos.

-5) Book a follow-up rain garden site visit with EcoSuperior to complete program evaluation forms.
+4) After completion, book a follow-up rain garden site visit with EcoSuperior and complete the program evaluation form.

-6) Submit your receipts for approved expenses to receive reimbursement by cheque.
+5) Submit your receipts for elible expenses to receive a reimbursement of up to $500.

 What expenses are eligible for the Rain Garden Rebate?